 PRESCREENING - A procedure by which employers are permitted to review students' resumes prior to on-campus interviews and select the students they desire to interview.

-PRINCIPLES AND STANDARDS - NALP's ethical guidelines for law schools, legal employers, and students regarding the law placement and recruiting process.
+PRINCIPLES - NALP's ethical guidelines for law schools, legal employers, and students regarding the law placement and recruiting process.

 PRO BONO/PRO PUBLICO PRACTICE - Literally, for the public good, refers to time donated at no charge by lawyers in the community interest, including representation of the poor, charitable organizations, not-for-profit organizations, and other groups whose purposes are for the good of the general public.